lowildlr10/pis/README.md

    Password: admin
    ```

+4. Change the password.

-4. Entry all necessary data in the library.
+5. Input all the necessary data in the library.